 Here we are.
 This was an encompassing guide on what every real estate agent should know about SEO in order to drive qualified local leads to the homes for sale on their website.
 We have expansively covered the hacks and the mistakes you should steer clear of, so that you can pursue your SEO projects.

-Rounding off, invest in quality, genuine, and sustainable real estate SEO building efforts.
+Rounding off, invest in quality, genuine, and sustainable real estate SEO services.
 No one said it was easy.
 Yes, it takes effort, but it will always be exponentially rewarding at the end.

-Ardor SEO is home to home of the greatest SEO experts you could ever hope to come across.
+Ardor SEO is home to some of the greatest Real Estate SEO experts you could ever hope to come across.
 Across the years, we have made multitudes of realtors stinking rich by cementing their place at the top of potential customers' SERP, loading these real estate companies with qualified local leads.